• Menu

 Which Type of Filter Cartridge is Best?

-One advantage of the whole house filter housings is that you can experiment with different water filter cartridges to see what works best for your application.
+One advantage of whole-house filter housings is that you can experiment with different water filter cartridges to see what works best for your application.

 Generally, we recommend pleated 50-micron filter cartridges followed by a dual grade 25/1 micron depth filter.